 So for our parish it’s been an annual visit.
 My first time was by chance about 8 years ago.
 I went with another missionary name Reggie.
 If you know Reggie than you know he has a huge heart for Piura, the lost, abandoned, and forgotten.
 On that day it was just myself, Reggie and Ginet the Director here from the Mission.

 We brought with us soccer balls and ice cream.
 Reggie preach boldly about Jesus and moved my heart to tears.
 A unexpected moment inside the walls of a prison.
 What surprised me most is that when we left, I received several gifts from the young men.
-They didn’t give it to the man who brought the ice cream, soccer balls or the one who preached, but to the woman Reggie said you must honour.
+They didn’t give it to the man who brought the ice cream, soccer balls or the one who preached, but to the woman Reggie said you must honor.

 So it has been a ritual to visit these men.
 So once again we brought ice cream.
 A rare treat for these young men.
 In addition all received a t-shirt.
 My mom spoke with the tender love of a mother & grandmother and how their families must miss them very much.
 I then spoke about Jesus, how he loves them, and wants a relationship with them.